2 Research Data Management

 2.4.1 FAIR

-In 2016, the FAIR Principles39 were published in Scientific Data, outlining four guiding principles for scientific data management and stewardship.
-These principles were created to improve and support the reuse of scholarly data, specifically the ability of machines to access and read data, and are the foundation for how all digital data should be publicly shared.40 The principles are:
+In 2016, the FAIR Principles (GO FAIR n.d.) were published in Scientific Data, outlining four guiding principles for scientific data management and stewardship.
+These principles were created to improve and support the reuse of scholarly data, specifically the ability of machines to access and read data, and are the foundation for how all digital data should be publicly shared (Wilkinson et al. 2016).
+The principles are:

 F: Findable

 All data should be findable through a persistent identifier and have thorough, searchable metadata.
-As we move towards automation in our work and life, the need for machine-readable data and metadata becomes more prevalent for automatic discovery of information.
+These practices aid in the long-term discovery of information and provide registered citations.

 A: Accessible